TensorGreed/image-denoising-onnx-openvino/README.md

    EXPORT_BLOB=true BLOB_SHAVES=6 OPENVINO_VERSION=2022.1.0 \
    bash train_upload_export.sh
    ```
-   - Requires `huggingface-cli` in PATH; uploads latest checkpoint to `HF_REPO` under `checkpoints/`.
+   Requires `huggingface-cli` in PATH; uploads latest checkpoint to `HF_REPO` under `checkpoints/`.

 ## Notes for MI300X
 - HIP noise kernel supports fp32/fp16/bf16 and uses 512 threads/block; adjust if benchmarking suggests otherwise.
 - Add backward if you plan to train with learnable noise or need autograd through the op.

 ## Notes for OAK-D
 - OAK-D cannot run HIP; keep the noise op in training only.
-Exported ONNX/IR should be static input shape (B×3×H×W), default 96×96 here.
+Exported ONNX/IR should be static input shape (B x 3 x H x W), default 96 x 96 here.
 - Steps to run on OAK-D:
   1) Export blob: `python export_to_openvino.py --ckpt ./outputs_face/best.pt --output-dir ./exported --image-size 96 --export-blob --blob-shaves 6 --openvino-version 2022.1.0`
-  2) In your DepthAI script, load the blob: `nn.setBlobPath("exported/oakd/face_denoiser.blob")` and feed `3x96x96` RGB inputs.
+  2) In your DepthAI script, load the blob: `nn.setBlobPath("exported/oakd/face_denoiser.blob")` and feed 3x96x96 RGB inputs.
   3) Keep preprocessing consistent with training (resize to 96x96, normalize to [0,1]).
 - Match `--openvino-version` to your DepthAI firmware; regenerate the blob if versions differ.

 ## Simple OAK-D UI (capture -> label -> identify)
 - File: `oakd_face_label_app.py`
-- What it does: captures RGB frames from OAK-D, lets you label images (e.g., “John Doe”), and identifies a query image by comparing FaceNet embeddings to labeled gallery.
+- What it does: captures RGB frames from OAK-D, lets you label images (e.g., "John Doe"), and identifies a query image by comparing FaceNet embeddings to labeled gallery.
 - Install extras:
   ```bash
   pip install gradio facenet-pytorch depthai opencv-python torchvision torch --index-url https://download.pytorch.org/whl/rocm6.1
   ```
-  (Adjust the torch index-url as needed for your ROCm/CUDA setup.)
+  Adjust the torch index-url as needed for your ROCm/CUDA setup.
 - Run on a host with the OAK-D connected over USB:
   ```bash
   python oakd_face_label_app.py --capture-dir ./oakd_captures --device cpu
   ```
-  Then open the printed URL (default http://0.0.0.0:7860) to:
+  Then open the printed URL (default http://0.0.0.0:7860) to capture, label, and identify.
-  1) Capture images from OAK-D.
-  2) Select multiple captures and assign a label.
-  3) Upload/choose a query image and get the predicted label (cosine similarity over FaceNet embeddings).
 Use `--device cuda` if you want embeddings on GPU.
 If headless, port-forward (e.g., `ssh -L 7860:localhost:7860 user@host`) and open http://localhost:7860.

 Notes:
 - Embedding runs on host (CPU/GPU); not on the OAK-D VPU.
 You can swap FaceNet for an OpenVINO face-recognition model if desired.